zoot101/snapraid-daily/README.md

 sudo cp ./config/snapraid-daily.conf /etc/
 ```

-Note that overriding the default config file can also be accomplished by
+As mentioned before, overriding the default config file can be accomplished by
 using the **-f, \--config [PATH-TO-CONFIG]** as an input argument
 to the script.